NAnand-TUD/NAnand-TUD.github.io/content/authors/admin/_index.md

 Nitish is a young doctorate from the Delft University of Technology.
 He specializes in advanced fluid dynamics, numerical methods, optimization and adjoint methods.

-Currently, he is working as a Senior Researcher at the Thermal Energy Systems group (THES) of Vlaams Instelling Voor Technologisch Onderzoek (VITO), Belgium.
+Currently he is working as a Senior Researcher at the Thermal Energy Systems group (THES) of Vlaams Instelling Voor Technologisch Onderzoek (VITO), Belgium.
 His research areas include the analysis and design of thermal energy conversion devices.

-He is a self learnt programmer and is a developed of *ParaBlade* and *openMOC* research codes.
+He is a self learnt programmer and is one of the developers of *ParaBlade* and *openMOC* research codes.
 Besides he is an active contributor to the open-source CFD-Suite *SU2*.

-{{< icon name="download" pack="fas" >}} Download his {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/resume.pdf" "newtab" >}}Resume{{< /staticref >}}.